dbleich/BIOF509-DB/README.md

 The Therapeutical Applicable Research to Generate Effective Treatments (TARGET) program studies childhood cancers and has produced datasets containing demographic and clinical data of these patients, including vital status (alive, dead).
-This pprogram explores whether that data can be used to create a model, using supervised learning, to predict vital status given a set of demographic or clinical features.
+This program explores whether that data can be used to create a model, using supervised learning, to predict vital status given a set of demographic or clinical features.

 Python program -- to be run on command line